 First off: I didn’t know how many Crystal Lakes there were in the PNW until I tried to Google our destination just south of Cataldo, ID.
 If you instead search for Crystal Lake Wilderness Study Area you’ll get a better idea of where you’re going.

 This was the first backpacking trip Aaron & I took in Idaho, as well as our first solo backpacking trip (usually we go with family) so to say we were excited would be an understatement.
-Having been cautioned about the bears in north country we decided to venture southeast for our excursion and were not disappointed by the location.
+Having been cautioned about bears in the north country we decided to venture southeast for our excursion and were not disappointed by the location.
 You can reach the Sheep Springs trailhead from either Cataldo or St. Maries, but our house is a short jaunt on the I-90 from Cataldo, so making the drive from the north side was easier for us.
 From the highway you’ll travel south for a few miles before the pavement turns to winding dirt access roads.
-It’s not a terrible drive so I wouldn’t say that a 4WD vehicle is required.
+It’s not a terrible drive so I wouldn’t say that a 4WD vehicle is required, but may be helpful if the weather isn’t agreeable.
 It was mostly flat, graveled and well-maintained with no downfall blocking the road in early August.

 With temperatures in the 80’s during the day, the hike was warm but not unbearable (especially considering our history of summer backpacking in Northern California, the land of ungodly temperatures).
 The terrain varied quite a bit, so the short hike was very interesting.
 Nearly the entire trail switches back and forth along a prominent ridge, which makes for lovely scenery, and the landscape ranged from dense forest to shale quarry.
 About a quarter mile into the hike we realized we had forgotten our dinner in the ice chest in the truck, so Aaron dropped his pack, hiked back to get it and ended up running into a large bull moose!
 Thankfully he made it back with our dinner intact and we continued on our trek.